King Meets Spain PM, Urges International Pressure To Stop Israeli Aggression On Gaza

+King reaffirms Jordan's rejection of any attempts to separate Gaza and West Bank, stresses they constitute an integral part of Palestinian state His Majesty stresses need to stop violations against Palestinians in West Bank, warns of danger of escalation there

-Madrid, Dec.
-12 (Petra) His Majesty King Abdullah on Tuesday met with President of the Spanish Government Pedro S?nchez in Madrid and stressed the need for international pressure to stop the Israeli aggression on Gaza and ensure the uninterrupted delivery of humanitarian aid to the Strip.
+AMMAN - His Majesty King Abdullah on Tuesday met with President of the Spanish Government Pedro Sánchez in Madrid and stressed the need for international pressure to stop the Israeli aggression on Gaza and ensure the uninterrupted delivery of humanitarian aid to the Strip.

-His Majesty expressed appreciation for Spain's position in calling for a ceasefire in Gaza and the protection of civilians.
+His Majesty expressed appreciation for Spain's position in calling for a ceasefire in Gaza and the protection of civilians, according to a Royal Court statement.

 The King reaffirmed Jordan's rejection of any attempts to separate Gaza and the West Bank, stressing that they constitute an integral part of the Palestinian state.